Only the Brave (2017 film): Release

 Only the Brave, originally titled Granite Mountain, was released on October 20, 2017, by Sony Pictures Releasing under its Columbia Pictures label.
 Before that the film was set a release date for September 22, 2017, but a disagreement between Lionsgate and production company Black Label Media saw the U.S. distribution rights change to Columbia Pictures.
 Summit Entertainment will retain international rights in select countries for the film.
 The trailer came out on July 19, and the film was retitled Only the Brave.
 The film was released digitally on January 23, 2018, and on DVD and Blu-ray on February 6, 2018.
 As of December 2018, it had made $7.2 million in home video sales.

+Accuracy

+Some scenes in the film are added in for dramatic effect.
+For instance, Brendan McDonough was never bitten by a rattlesnake - which inadvertently caused him to be placed on lookout duty during the Yarnell Hill fire.
+In reality, McDonough went to a funeral and came down with the flu.

+Brendan McDonough also didn't confront Eric Marsh about leaving in the manner in which it is portrayed.
+Brendan had considered transferring from wildland to structural firefighting in the past, but Eric stood by his decision, saying "Whatever you need to do for your daughter, you go ahead and do that.
+I support you fully."

+The film depicts the families of the fallen Granite Mountain Hotshots learning about their deaths from Brendan inside a middle school gymnasium.
+The actual families learned from their own relatives or social media posts.

 Reception

 Box office

 Only the Brave grossed $18.3 million in the United States and Canada, and $7.4 million in other territories, for a worldwide total of $25.8 million, against a production budget of $38 million.

 In the United States and Canada, Only the Brave was released alongside Boo 2!
 A Madea Halloween, The Snowman and Geostorm, and was expected to gross around $7 million from 2,575 theaters in its opening weekend.
 It made $305,000 from Thursday night previews and $2.1 million on its first day.
 It ended up debuting to $6 million, finishing 5th at the box office.
 In its second week the film dropped 42.5% to $3.4 million, finishing 7th.